Mongolia

 Economic overview

-Agriculture (primarily nomadic pastoralism), once the mainstay of the Mongolian economy, continues to decline as a share of national employment and contribution to GDP.
-According to the World Bank, in 2019, agriculture comprised approximately 11 per cent of GDP, while industry (including mining) accounted for approximately 39 per cent of GDP and services accounted for 50 per cent of GDP.
+Agriculture (primarily nomadic pastoralism), once the mainstay of the Mongolian economy, continues to decline due to its vulnerability to climate change as a share of national employment and contribution to GDP.

 Mongolia's mining sector continues to grow strongly, and around 90 per cent of Mongolian exports are related to the mining industry, notably copper, gold and coal.
 Australian companies are well-placed to assist in developing Mongolia's resources, and there is strong commercial interest and investment potential in Mongolia's minerals and energy sector.
 The Oyu Tolgoi copper and gold mine alone is expected to account for as much as 33 per cent of Mongolia's GDP once full commercial ore production starts.

 Mongolia possesses numerous assets, including raw materials, sizable livestock and many other sectors with high potential for development (mining, food processing, telecommunications and tourism), but its economy is heavily reliant on foreign capital inflows.
-Mongolia ranks 81 out of 190 countries in the World Bank's 2020 Ease of Doing Business report.
-The inflation rate in Mongolia was 5.0 per cent for 2020.
+In 2024, the annual inflation rate in Mongolia is forecasted at 7 per cent and 6.8 per cent in 2025.

-China is Mongolia's largest trading partner, accounting for around 93 per cent of Mongolia's exports (predominantly copper and coal) and approximately 34 per cent of imports in 2018.
+China is Mongolia's largest goods trading partner, accounting for around 91 per cent of Mongolia's goods exports (predominantly copper and coal) and approximately 41 per cent of goods imports in 2023.
 Increasing numbers of Chinese workers are providing labour in Mongolia.

 The Mongolian Government confronts major challenges in managing a growing economy, large-scale foreign investment and the rising expectations of its citizens.
-While strong economic growth in previous years has helped the country reach lower-middle income status, Mongolia's poverty rate remains relatively high with the World Bank reporting that about 28 per cent of the population still live in poverty (2018).
-All of these challenges are being exacerbated by COVID-19.
+While strong economic growth in previous years has helped the country reach upper-middle income status, Mongolia's poverty rate remains relatively high with the Asian Development Bank reporting that about 27.1 per cent of the population still live in poverty in 2022.

 Bilateral Relations